 Links in HTML: A tricky concept

 Now let us come to the technical aspects of these hyperlinks.
-Embedding links in HTML part is indeed a complex and tricky subject considering the difference between absolute and relative path links.
-Although the links on the website can be created using either absolute or relative path, the choice you make depends on the concept of the file path.
+Embedding links in the HTML part is indeed a complex and tricky subject considering the difference between absolute and relative path links.
+Although the links on the website can be created using either absolute or relative paths, the choice you make depends on the concept of the file path.

-Many developers who learn to code html struggle to understand it at the initial phase of their HTML coding as the concept of path links in HTML is quite tricky.
+Many developers who learn to code HTML struggle to understand it at the initial phase of their HTML coding as the concept of path links in HTML is quite tricky.
 If you are also one of such struggling developers, then we are here to help you!

-For example, the absolute path will consist of the domain name as the part of the link for the other website which exhibits the web page elements.
+For example, the absolute path will consist of the domain name as part of the link for the other website which exhibits the web page elements.
 In HTML we use the following syntax to write an absolute path link:

-Hence, if you want to point the link to resource placed on an off-site, you must use absolute path.
+Hence, if you want to point the link to resources placed on an off-site, you must use an absolute path.
 You can also use the absolute path linking to access the resources and elements which are on your local domain.

 For instance, let us assume that you have a certain development environment in which you used the absolute path linking for all the URLs.
 Further, when your website will have to go live, you will have to change the entire linking, which can cause problems for you.
-This is why we recommend you to use relative path linking for the local HTML resources.

-Relative Path Links: As the name suggests, relative path links are relative to the page on which they are used and may change depending on the page linked.
+As the name suggests, relative path links are relative to the page on which they are used and may change depending on the page linked.
 Relative path links are used when the images or the resources are within the same directory of the site.

-Standard Syntax for Relative Path Link in HTML
+Standard Syntax for Relative Path Link in HTML:

-For the links in the same directory
+For the links in the same directory:

 For the links in the sub-directories

-For the links up one directory
+For the links up to one directory

-Difference between Absolute and Relative Path links in HTML:
+Difference between Absolute and Relative Path links in HTML

 To understand the difference between absolute and relative path link more briefly, let us look at the given below table which enlists all the points which make absolute path different from relative path links:

 |ABSOLUTE PATH LINK

 |With the help of a relative path link, the current directory is taken as a reference to point to the location of the file.

 |It provides the absolute or the full path to the document location.

-|With the absolute path link, the URL to the different domain of website is accessed.||With the relative path link, the URL to the elements of the same website is accessed.
+|With the relative path link, the URL to the elements of the same website is accessed.

 For instance, if the location of images is C:\newfolder\images, then the absolute path for the images will be C:\newfolder\images.

 |For instance, if the location of images is C:\newfolder\images, then the relative path for the images will be ..\images.

 |The standard syntax for absolute path in HTML is <a href="www.website-link.com">alt</a>

 Well, let us now sign off with the concept of Absolute vs. Relative Paths in HTML.
 Some of the important areas which we discussed in the blog are:

-b) While absolute path connects to the documents of the root directory, irrespective of the current directory; the relative path link connects to the document in the same directory.
+- While absolute path connects to the documents of the root directory, irrespective of the current directory; the relative path link connects to the document in the same directory.